Football on a Budget

 And finally, a true frugal tailgating host will always park in a free, but legal, location.

 Cheap Football Tickets.Football tends to attract diehard season ticket holders but there's ample opportunity to snag football tickets on a budget.
-Online ticket sites, such as Cheap Tickets, is a good place to start.
+Online ticket sites are a good place to start.
 Access to pre-sales via fan clubs and other promotions can also help you catch a long football ticket pass.
 Check reseller sites such as eBay and Craigslist, too.

 Photo by flickr.com/12gagirl

-If none of these tips pan out, you can savor the action by watching the game at a neighborhood bar.
+If none of these tips pan out, you can savor the action by watching the game at a neighborhood bar or even from the comfort of your own couch -- just move the tailgate to your house for game time action.

 Cheap Fan Gear.Even if you're committed to football on a budget, you can still get into the spirit with fan gear.
 Styles are relatively consistent from year to year, and items left over from last season are always bargain buys.
 Amazon stocks a large selection of accessories and men's and women's team apparel at half off.
-Fans Edge also offers marked-down NFL and college attire in the post-season months.
-Local stores are likely sources for cheap fan gear, as are online sites selling second-hand goods.
-Alternatively, create your own fan gear and see what others are doing at social media sites such as Pinterest.
+Your local Target and Walmart both likely offer cheap NFL and college attire for men, women, and children.
+Local thrift stores are likely sources for cheap fan gear, as are online sites selling second-hand goods.
+Alternatively, learn to create your own fan gear through social media sites such as Pinterest.